FSDDhiraj/EasyByts-Solution/README.md

 - ✅Clear pricing and booking information

 ☑️Booking System
-✅Simple one-click booking process
+-✅Simple one-click booking process
-✅Booking confirmation with unique ID
+-✅Booking confirmation with unique ID
-✅All data stored in browser's localStorage
+-✅All data stored in browser's localStorage

 ☑️Dashboard
 ✅Tabbed interface for upcoming and past events